CISecurity/CCPA-Docs/docs/Configuration Guide.md

 **Required**:

-- JRE 8, 9, 10, or 11 work best and must be installed on the host system or accessed via a network share
+- Compatible version of JRE present on host or accessed via network share
+- JRE 8 required when utilizing CIS-CAT Pro Assessor to POST reports to CIS-CAT Pro Dashboard
+- JRE 9+ supported only for CIS-CAT Pro Assessor v4 activities
+	- Java versions 9+ will receive “WARNING: An illegal reflective access operation has occurred”.
+This can be ignored and will not halt the assessment.
+	- Java 9+ will prevent posting reports to Dashboard
-  - OpenJDK implementations are supported.
-See [OpenJDK.java.net](https://openjdk.java.net "Apache Java website") for information about these free and open-source implementations of Java.
+- OpenJDK (free and open-source) implementations are supported.
+See [OpenJDK.java.net](https://openjdk.java.net "Apache Java website") for information.
-- For remote scanning, the CIS-CAT host system must be able to communicate with the target system
+- Remote scanning requires unrestricted access from the CIS-CAT host system to the assessed target system

 **Recommended Minimum**: